chrisrichardson/git-novice/_episodes/07-remotes.md

 ![Creating a Repository on GitHub (Step 3)](../fig/github-create-repo-03.png)

-This effectively does the following on GitHub's servers:
+This effectively does the following on Bitbucket's servers:

 ~~~
 $ mkdir planets